-Woven geotextiles are permeable synthetic materials designed to interact with the soil and perform essential functions such as separation, filtration, drainage, reinforcement, and protection.
-Manufactured by interweaving polymer threads or tapes, they are customized to the mechanical and hydraulic properties required by each application.
+Woven geotextiles are permeable synthetic materials designed to interact with soil and perform essential functions such as separation, filtration, drainage, reinforcement, and protection.
+Manufactured through the interlacing of polymer yarns or tapes, they are customized according to the mechanical and hydraulic properties required for each application.

-They offer high tensile strength, chemical stability, and durability in harsh environments, making them ideal solutions for critical infrastructure such as roads, railways, retaining walls, and erosion control.
+They offer high tensile strength, chemical stability, and durability in demanding environments, making them ideal solutions for critical infrastructure such as roads, railways, retaining walls, and erosion control works.

 Advantages / Benefits

-High tensile strength: Its woven structure and molecular orientation of the polymer provide great load-bearing capacity, ideal for reinforcing roads, walls, and slopes.
+High tensile strength: The woven structure and polymer molecular orientation provide high load-bearing capacity, ideal for reinforcement in roads, walls, and slopes.

-Chemical durability: Resists degradation by acids, alkalis, and microorganisms, ensuring a long lifespan in aggressive soils.
+Chemical durability: Resistant to degradation by acids, alkalis, and microorganisms, ensuring long service life in aggressive soils.

-UV stability (with additives): Extends its resistance to sunlight, crucial in exposed applications.
+UV stability (with additives): Extended resistance to solar exposure, essential for exposed applications.

-Controlled permeability: Allows water to pass through while retaining particles, promoting filtration and unobstructed drainage.
+Controlled permeability: Allows water passage while retaining particles, enabling effective filtration and drainage without clogging.

-Lightness and ease of installation: Its low weight per square meter and roll presentation facilitate transport, cutting, and installation on site.
+Lightweight and easy installation: Low weight per square meter and roll presentation facilitate transport, cutting, and installation.

 Cost-effectiveness: Compared to traditional materials (gravel, concrete), reduces material, transportation, and labor costs.

-Sustainability: The use of recycled polymer and low-energy processes supports eco-friendly practices.
+Sustainability: Use of recycled polymers and low-energy manufacturing processes supports environmentally friendly practices.

 Applications